Mumax3-cQED/mumax3-cqed/README.md

 # MUMAX3-CQED: mumax<sup>3</sup> Cavity QED

-This software adds a new feature to open source software called [mumax<sup>3</sup>](https://mumax.github.io/).
-The new MUMAX3-CQED is also open source and it is available at [https://github.com/sergiomtzlosa/mumax3-cqed](https://github.com/sergiomtzlosa/mumax3-cqed).
+This is a fork of the micromagnetic simulation open source software [mumax<sup>3</sup>](https://mumax.github.io/).
+MUMAX3-CQED, enhances mumax<sup>3</sup> by including the effect of coupling the magnet to an electromagnetic cavity.

-The original mumax<sup>3</sup> code contains lots of files managing the frontend and the CUDA calculations, and for this purpose we list below the files we modified or created to develop our new feature:
+The core implementation of the cavity effect in Mumax3-cQED is contained in the file cavity.cu}.
+To interface **cavity.cu** with the rest of Mumax3, several other files have been created or modified:

 ```bash
 $ 📦src/github.com/mumax/3